 06 of 07

-Moneygall, Barack Obama and all that ... since Obama started running for president, and even more so since he was elected, change has certainly come to Moneygall in County Offaly.
-The quiet village, up to then mainly known for slowing traffic on the N7, suddenly re-invented itself as the "Obama Homestead".
-And in 2011, the great man himself arrived... a small village with the usual amenities, some nice houses along the road and a pub with flies the Stars & Stripes.
+Since the moment Obama started running for president, and even more so after he was elected, change has certainly come to Moneygall in County Offaly.
+The quiet village, up to then mainly known for slowing traffic on the N7, suddenly re-invented itself as the "Obama Homestead. " In 2011, the great man himself arrived to see the small village with the usual amenities, some nice houses along the road and a pub which now flies the Stars & Stripes.
 This would be Ollie Hays', where the song "There's No One as Irish as Barack O'Bama" by Hardy Drew and the Nancy Boys had its premier in 2008.

 07 of 07

 Visiting County Offaly and stuck for something to do in the evening?
-Well, you could do worse than head out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session, so why not give it a try?
+Well, you can always join the locals by taking a trip to the nearest pub (which, by default, will be an "original Irish pub") and then joining in for a traditional Irish session.

 Most sessions start at around 9:30 pm or whenever a few musicians have gathered.
-Here are some reliable venues:
+Here are some reliable venues around Offaly:

 Banagher - "J.J.
 Haugh's"